 What is the difference between Tock and Resy?

 Tock specializes in prepaid ticketed dining experiences, while Resy focuses on traditional reservations.
 Tock eliminates no-shows through upfront payment, and is favored by tasting-menu and experiential restaurants.
 Resy is more common for a la carte dining.
-Note that Resy acquired Tock in 2023, but they continue to operate as separate platforms.
+Both are now owned by American Express, but they continue to operate as separate platforms.